Vybavnag/heart-failure-predictor/readme.txt

-A Machine Learning model that takes data on causes of Heart failure and predicts the likehood of someone gaining cardiovascular diseases
+A Machine Learning model that takes data on causes of Heart failure and predicts the likelihood of someone gaining cardiovascular diseases